855princekumar/855princekumar/README.md

-# 🚀 R&D Hub 🛠️

-## A bit about myself 🌟
+#  🛠️ A bit about myself 🌟

-Hello there! 👋 I'm Prince, a passionate **Product Research & Development Engineer** with a keen interest in **IoT, Embedded Systems, Edge Computing, and AI**.
-My GitHub is a dynamic space where I Dump my build/Test/ Deploy things I overthink, and I love building solutions that bridge the gap between hardware and software.
+👋 I'm a **Product Research & Development Engineer** with a keen interest in **IoT, Embedded Systems, Edge Computing, and AI**.
+I use my GitHub as a dynamic space where I dump my build/test/deploy things I overthink.
+I love building solutions that bridge the gap between hardware and software, and I am always open to brainstorming and discussing tech.

 ## 🌍 My Tech Stats